LMP88959/Digital-Subband-Video-2/README.md

 ------

+### Note PDFs are likely to be out of date.
+They reflect the codec as it was when it was first uploaded here.

 ## DSV2 Features (refer to PDF in repo for more detail)

 - compression using multiresolution subband analysis instead of DCT